jayantadn/sdv-blueprints-fork/eclipse-sdv-blueprint/multi-vm/README.md

 # QEMU Multi-VM Network

-This project provides an automated, zero-touch deployment of a multi-node virtual network using QEMU/KVM and cloud-init.
+This project provides an automated, zero-touch deployment of a multi-node virtual network using QEMU, KVM and cloud-init.
 It provisions two isolated Ubuntu VMs that communicate over a private Layer 2 bridge while seamlessly maintaining full outbound internet access.
 It serves as a perfect lightweight, reproducible sandbox for testing distributed systems or Linux networking directly on your local machine.

 ***
 ### Project Capabilities